Inzhamed/B-inz/README.md

 # Medical Management System

-This project is a Doctor Management System that provides functionality for managing doctor profiles, patient information, appointments, and more.
+This project is a Medical Management System that provides functionality for managing doctor profiles, patient information, appointments, and more.
 The project is divided into two main parts: the frontend and the backend.

 ## Table of Contents
 - [Medical Management System](#medical-management-system)